MRddx/nocalhost/README.md

 Nocalhost Is Cloud Native Development Environment.
 Check [https://nocalhost.dev](https://nocalhost.dev) for more details.

-The term "Nocalhost" originated from No localhost.
+The term "Nocalhost" originated from No localhost. allen

 Its vision is that in the cloud era, developers use remote cloud native development environments to complete development instead of configuring developing, debugging and testing environments on local computers.